 Plus, you’ll get 33% of the clicks if you achieve the number-one spot for a search.
-Results won’t be immediate, and tracking the ROI accurately can be difficult, but if you’re willing to invest in the long term, SEO is worth it.
+Results won’t be immediate, and tracking the ROI accurately can be difficult, but if you’re willing to invest in the long term, the SEO agency Singapore is worth it.

 Keywords Can Help Define Your Target Audience